jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 A common type of non-comparative sort is [Radix Sort](http://en.wikipedia.org/wiki/Radix_sort).
 Loosely, this sorting algorithm works by making a single pass through the input collection, and putting its elements into pre-ordered buckets.
-The reason this technique doesn’t work on arbitrary input is that the buckets must be created before running the sort, and so the input data must be restricted in some way such that it is known *a priori* how many buckets to create.
+The reason this technique doesn't work on arbitrary input is that the buckets must be created before running the sort, and so the input data must be restricted in some way such that it is known *a priori* how many buckets to create.

 In spite of this restriction, these sorts are useful in many situations.
 For example, imagine wanting to sort a large collection of people objects based on their age (in years).
 Typical intuition would say that the best option would have `O(nlogn)` asymptotic time complexity.
-If, however, it’s reasonable to assume that ages are restricted from 0 to 250 years, the sort can be accomplished in what is effectively `O(n)` time using a bucket sorting methodology.
+If, however, it's reasonable to assume that ages are restricted from 0 to 250 years, the sort can be accomplished in what is effectively `O(n)` time using a bucket sorting methodology.
 Specifically, create an `ageBuckets` array with a length of 250 -- a bucket for each year.
 Then, iterate through the input collection,